ipvm-wg/homestar/examples/websocket-relay/README.md

 On macOS, for example, a simple homebrew install would install everything you
 need: `brew install rust npm ipfs`

-We have packaged homestar binaries via brew, so
-`brew install fission-codes/fission/homestar` will install everything you need, including `ipfs`.
-You will still need npm to run this example.
+We have packaged homestar binaries using brew, so `brew install fission-codes/fission/homestar` will install everything you need, including `ipfs`.
+You will still need `npm` to run this example.
 From this folder, you can then run the example like this:

 ```